How Do I Check the Air Filter on a Car?

 And that's not all.
-Once the air filter wears out, airborne contaminants can find their way into the engine.
+Once the air filter wears out, airborne contaminants find their way into the engine.
 Contaminants not only can damage an air flow (MAF) sensor, but work as sand paper inside the engine when they become lodged in tight clearances, scratching pistons, cylinder walls, piston rings, bearings, and other main components.
-Next thing you know, your engine is leaking oil and compression, and you got a very expensive repair that could've been avoided by spending a few dollars at the right moment.
+Next thing you know, your engine is leaking oil and compression.
+By then, you have an expensive repair that could've been avoided by spending a few dollars at the right moment.

 So replace your car air filter at the recommended intervals or sooner, if you drive on dusty roads frequently.

 Increased fuel consumption

-* On older vehicle models with a carburetor or Throttle Body Injection (TBI) system, look for a large drum or oval shaped metal case towards the top and back of the engine.
+- On older vehicle models with a carburetor or Throttle Body Injection (TBI) system, look for a round- or oval-shaped metal case towards the top and back of the engine compartment.
 This is the air filter housing.
 The lid has one or two mounting wing nuts.

-* Modern vehicles use some type of fuel injection system.
-On these models, look for a black, plastic air cleaner assembly on top of the engine.
-You'll find the filter housing (case) between the intake (big duct) tube — towards the front of the engine compartment — and the throttle body assembly.
+- Modern vehicles use some type of multiport fuel injection system.
+On these models, look for a black, plastic ductwork assembly around the top of the engine compartment.
+You'll find the filter housing, a rectangular box (cold air collector box), attached to the air duct that connects to the throttle body.

-2. Remove the lid off the air filter housing by unscrewing the one or two wing nuts, or flipping the spring clips at the side of the assembly, depending on your particular model.
+- Remove the lid off the air filter housing by unscrewing the one or two wing nuts, or flipping the spring clips at the side of the assembly, depending on your particular model.
 Then, lift off the cover.

-3. Watch out for screws, dirt, or small parts that may fall through the carburetor, TBI plate, or air inlet.
-If necessary, block the throttle valve or duct opening with a clean rag on the plates or inlet space to prevent this.
+- Watch out for screws, dirt, or small parts that may fall through the carburetor, TBI plate, or air inlet.
+If necessary, block the throttle valve or duct opening with a clean rag.

-4. The filter is usually flat, elongated or round, with a paper element as the filter media, held by an orange or red plastic frame.
-Lift out the filter from the housing.
+- Most filters come in round, panel or conical shapes.
+The filter ha a paper element as the filter media held by an orange or red plastic frame.
+Remove the filter from the housing.

 Change the air filter at the recommended interval to prevent engine performance and fuel system issues.

-1. Compare the old filter with the new one.
+- Match the old filter to the new one.
 They should have the same physical size and configuration.